home-assistant/home-assistant.io/source/hassio/installation.markdown

 ## Run a specific version on Home Assistant

-For this you would need to install the [Terminal & SSH add-on][ssh] or use the console that is available your device by connecting a keyboard and screen.
+For this you would need to install the [Terminal & SSH add-on][ssh] or use the console that is available on your device by connecting a keyboard and screen.

 To install the Terminal & SSH add-on, choose **Supervisor**, which is located in the sidebar and then the add-on store.